 *There may be occasions when the shop is not open at the above times: we are run by a team of volunteers who also have busy lives!

-House of Hodge is a small, delightful second-hand bookshop located between Highbury & Islington and Finsbury Park.
+Our delightful book cave is located between Highbury & Islington and Finsbury Park.
 We were founded in 2009 by Dr Doreen Rolph, a popular local and well-read cat lover who wanted to raise funds for animal welfare.

-People who knew Doreen and the shop back then often tell us stories of how the shop was something of a book cave of "organised chaos",
+People who knew Doreen and the shop back then often tell us stories of how the shop was "organised chaos",

-The bookshop rapidly became a local institution, and today Doreen’s work is continued by a team of dedicated volunteers working on a cooperative basis.
+The bookshop has become a local institution, and today Doreen’s work is continued by dedicated volunteers.

-Still somewhat cave-like, but cosy and with a lot more labels, we think of ourselves as a book heaven/sanctuary where you’ll find everything from popular titles to more obscure interesting and rare texts.
+Still somewhat cave-like, but cosy and with a lot more labels, we think of ourselves as a book heaven/sanctuary where you’ll find an, ahem, hodge-podge of everything, from popular titles to more obscure interesting and rare texts.

 All books are in good condition; some are brand new.

 And our name?
 The shop is named in honour of a cat most beloved to Samuel Johnson - poet, playwright, essayist, literary critic and lexicographer, famed for taking 9 years to write A Dictionary of the English Language (1755).
 It was the pre-eminent British dictionary until the completion of the Oxford English Dictionary 150 years later.
 The cat, Hodge, was immortalised in a characteristically whimsical passage in James Boswell’s Life of Johnson.
 Boswell wrote, "I never shall forget the indulgence with

 which he treated Hodge, his cat.”